At MyPass Global, Data Governance and Information Security are important to us and our customers.

 This section applies to personal information of individuals in Australia and New Zealand.

-Access.
-If at any time you want to know what personal information we hold about you, you are welcome to request access to that information by contacting us, using the details listed below.
-Unless your request is marked as urgent, we will aim to respond to you within 20 working days of your request
+Access: If at any time you want to know what personal information we hold about you, you are welcome to request access to that information by contacting us, using the details listed below.

-- The request for access is frivolous or vexatious or the information requested is trivial
+• The request for access is frivolous or vexatious or the information requested is trivial;

-- Such access can be denied under the Australia Privacy Act or the New Zealand Privacy Act (as applicable) or under any other applicable law or by a law enforcement agency
+Such access can be denied under the Australia Privacy Act or the New Zealand Privacy Act (as applicable) or under any other applicable law or by a law enforcement agency.

 If we deny your request for access, we will let you know why.
 If the New Zealand Privacy Act applies to your request, you have the right to make a complaint to the Privacy Commissioner of New Zealand in respect of our refusal.

-Quality & Correction.
-At all times we strive to ensure that the information we hold about you is accurate, complete, up to date and not misleading.
-If at any time you believe the personal information that we hold about you is incorrect, incomplete, or inaccurate, you should let us know at enquiries@mypassglobal.com.
-We will use all reasonable efforts to correct the information.
+If at any time you wish to seek access to the personal information we hold about you, or believe the personal information that we hold about you is incorrect, incomplete, or inaccurate, you should let us know at support@mypassglobal.com.
+We will aim to respond to you within 20 working days of your request and use all reasonable efforts to correct the information.

 This section applies to the personal information of California consumers as governed by California law including the California Consumer Privacy Act (“CCPA”).
 Although the CCPA is a California law, it applies to any company that “does business in the State of California”.